How to Find Out What Year Your House Was Built

 - Introduction of modern conveniences, but with dated systems

-- Early aluminum wiring in some homes (fire hazard)
+- Early aluminum wiring in some homes (significant fire hazard)

-- HVAC systems approaching end of useful life
+- HVAC systems approaching the end of their useful life

 - Insulation standards lower than current requirements